SChernykh/p2pool/README.md

 3. Expand the P2Pool binaries into an appropriate location (`%USERPROFILE%/bin` or `C:/bin/` are good options)
 4. Expand XMRig binary into an appropriate location (the same folder as P2Pool is fine).
 5. Prepare huge pages to work properly (each of monerod/P2Pool/XMRig needs them):
-   - On Windows 10 or above, run XMRig at least once as Administrator (right-click Run As Administrator)
+   - On Windows 10 or above, run XMRig at least once as Administrator (right-click, "Run As Administrator")
    - On earlier versions of Windows, you'll need to run XMRig as Administrator at least once per login.
 6. Create "Monero" folder inside extracted P2Pool folder and copy Monero binaries there.
 7. Open a command prompt and navigate to the folder where you extracted P2Pool.